Steditor/Meteor-Bootstrap-KeyValueTagInput/README.md

 ### Single key mode

-In order to just collect values for a single key, pass `kind="single"` to the input and pass a single KeyValueType to `type` (instead of an array to `types`).
+In order to just collect values for a single key, pass `typeKind="single"` to the input and pass a single KeyValueType to `type` (instead of an array to `types`).

 ### Single value mode